 LAUREN HOPKINS, FOUNDER / EDITOR-IN-CHIEF

-A New England native, Lauren received her BA in History at Columbia University in 2014.
-She lives in New York City.
+A New England native, Lauren has lived in New York City since 2003 and earned her BA in History at Columbia University.
 [Twitter]